daishengyu1993/ml-service-wrapper-core/README.md

 * `DatasetFieldError(dataset_name: str, field_name: str, message: str = None)`
   * Used when a dataset field _is_ present, but is otherwise invalid.
 Use is implementation-specific, but could describe an unparsable number field, a duplicate value in an expected-unique field, or other like input inconsistencies.
 * `MissingDatasetError(dataset_name: str, message: str = None)`
   * Thrown internally when a call to `get_input_dataframe` is made when no dataset exists by the name.
-It is unlikely implementations will benefit from calling this error directly, and should defer to the `ServiceRunContext` using the `required` parameter on `get_input_dataframe`.
+It is unlikely implementations will benefit from calling this error directly, and should defer to the `ProcessContext` using the `required` parameter on `get_input_dataframe`.
 * `BadDatasetError(dataset_name: str, message: str = None)`
   * Base class for other errors, callable when a dataset does not match the agreed-upon contract.